Xenoblade Chronicles (video game): Xenoblade Chronicles: Definitive Edition

 An expanded remaster of the original game, Xenoblade Chronicles: Definitive Edition, was announced in September 2019 during a Nintendo Direct presentation.
 It includes enhanced visuals, remastered music, an updated user interface, and other quality-of-life improvements, such as utilizing an art style and graphics similar to Xenoblade Chronicles 2.
 It also includes a new epilogue scenario titled Future Connected, set one year after the main game's events and focuses on Melia.
 It was released worldwide for the Nintendo Switch on 29 May 2020.

+On 9 June 2026, during a Nintendo Direct presentation, Nintendo announced updated releases of the Xenoblade Chronicles trilogy for Nintendo Switch 2.
+Xenoblade Chronicles: Definitive Edition – Nintendo Switch 2 Edition was released the same day following the end of the presentation, with a physical release on 30 July.
+The port features support for higher framerate and resolution, including in cutscenes, and adds several new features, including additional cosmetics, new voice acting for all Heart-to-Heart conversations, and an unlockable "Ether Jet" vehicle for participating in races and quickly traversing the environment.